0xmachos/tccprofile/README.md

 # tccprofile

+# STATUS Update
+This repo is now archive only.
+I am no longer developing this.
+The archive will be moved to a private repo 2020-06-13.
+Please fork this ASAP if you wish to continue using it.
+If someone wants to carry on supporting this, then an attribution to the author/s is appreciated.

 `tccprofile.py` can be used to create a configuration profile containing Privacy Preferences Policy Control Payload's for code signed applications/binaries or code signed scripts on macOS Mojave 10.14.

 ## Table of Contents